argonne-lcf/user-guides/docs/machines/polaris/containers/containers.md

 mkdir $APPTAINER_CACHEDIR
 ```

-* Make sure you are not on a directory accessed with a symlink, i.e. check if `pwd` and `pwd -P` returns the same path.
+* Make sure you are not on a directory accessed with a symbolic link, i.e. check if `pwd` and `pwd -P` returns the same path.

 * If any of the above doesn't work, try running the build in your home directory.